Skip to main content

 You can see a list of these categories by going to Business Settings in the sidebar, then Lists and finally Categories.

 See this article for how to categories costs & sales items or bank transactions.
+See this article how to map categories to tax boxes.

 Splitting a Costs or Sales Item